 They don’t want to give up the comfortable life they have in order to build all the dreams they have stored up in their hearts.
 They don’t want to fail, they’re afraid people are going to hate what they do, or even worse, that they won’t care.

 They repeatedly tell me (and themselves) that they’re only doing this for fun.
-It’s just a hobby, a passion reserved for when the stars align in just the right way so they can put pen to paper.
+It’s just a hobby, a passion reserved for when the stars align in just the right way.
 But then they tell me that it would be nice to have it all: to be able to do what they love doing most in the world over and over again, without having to worry about money or bills or taxes, they’d love to be able to show the entire world what their own minds have created.
-They’d love to spend the strangest hours of the night reading e-mails from fans.
+They’d love to spend the strangest hours of the night reading fan mail.

 They want to inspire and change and build, but they feel now it’s not the time.
 They’re not good enough, or they haven’t saved up enough money.
-They’re too young, they’re too complicated, they’re too alone or happy.
-They’re not good enough.
+They’re too young, they’re too complicated, they’re too alone or too happy.

 Sadly, now it’s never the time to do it.
 In fact, I have the strange habit of giving up everything in order to furiously stroll my fingers against the keyboard at the worst possible time.
 Just before the entire world goes bankrupt and I almost starve to death.
 That’s a nice example.

 The truth is, and I’m afraid I can’t lie to you, it’s not enough to be really good at something.
 In art or life or love or whatever, being really good is only one ingredient.
 Luck plays its part as well, and there’s nothing you can do about it.